-Keep your mind busy during self-isolation with these inspiring, heartwarming and educational books that are perfect for the vegan reader.
+Keep your mind busy with these inspiring, heartwarming and educational books that are perfect for the vegan reader.

 To celebrate World Book Day (5th March), we asked the ProVeg team to share the books that have influenced them.